Skip to content

 Validation

-The error above is a warning that path parameter can be any string, while an array index should be a number.
+The error above is a warning that the path parameter can be any string, while an array index should be a number.

 For example, /note/0 is valid, but /note/zero is not.